THEREALUNREAL/THEREALUNREAL.github.io/about.md

 At the moment I focus on developing other skills such as Modelling and Photoshop, and would like to get into Programming soon to become a more complete artist in the world of 3D and Level Design.

-Creating levels has become more than just an hobby, it's a way of relaxing and being in my own world and away from real life stress.

 So far I've gotten some top places in mapping competitions, some of which you can check out listed below.